Host a Foster Child Through Weekend Miracles®

 The lack of a permanent home places a significant toll on children.
 Children in foster care are more likely to have delays in growth, learning disabilities, and psychological problems.
 Many do not graduate from high school, end up on welfare or become homeless.

 Kidsave’s Los Angeles Weekend Miracles program finds permanent families for older children, ages 9-17, in County foster care through weekend visits with host families, advocacy and outreach.
-The program provides a unique opportunity for caring adults to get to know children who need families.
+The program provides a unique opportunity for caring adults to get to know California children available for adoption who need families.
 Through Weekend Miracles foster youth are placed with volunteer host families on weekends, so that potential families have the opportunity to get acquainted with the children.
 This contact allows for bonds to be created naturally — without the pressure of having to commit to adopt before becoming acquainted.
-To date, Weekend Miracles has served 165 older foster youth in LA County; and nearly 75% of continuing participants now have a permanent family, or a connection to a caring adult.

 Based on the success of Weekend Miracles, LA County has changed how it recruits families for older children.

 Be sure to check out all our videos on the video page here.
 There’s kid’s stories, a documentary by Bob Woodruff and lots more.